trueos/trueos-docs/trueos-handbook/using.rst

   .. _disk4:

   .. figure:: images/disk4.png
+     :scale: 100%

      : Creating New ZFS Dataset

 * **Create a clone dataset:** Creates a copy of the dataset.